 Most likely, you will need antibiotics as soon as possible to cure the infection and to prevent it from getting worse.
-Your physician will take a urinalysis to check for bacteria and blood cells.
-When providing a urinalysis, be sure to follow the instructions exactly to avoid contaminating your urine sample.
+Your physician may take a urinalysis to check for bacteria and white blood cells.
+When providing a urinalysis, follow the instructions exactly to avoid contaminating your urine sample.

-What Can I do to Manage the Symptoms?
+What can I do to manage the symptoms?

-- Make frequent trips to the bathroom to flush your system (the extra fluids will help)
+- Make frequent trips to the bathroom to flush your system (the extra fluids will help).

-- If you have diabetes, keep your blood sugar at optimal levels
+- If you have diabetes, keep your blood sugar at optimal levels.

-Why do UTIs Recur?
+Why do UTIs recur?

-UTIs are common, but adding a few healthy habits to your daily routine may help you to better manage, and possibly prevent, a UTI from interfering with your life.
+UTIs are common but adding a few healthy habits to your daily routine may help you to better manage — and possibly prevent — a UTI from interfering with your life.

 *Scientists do not always collect information from participants about gender identity.
 To avoid misrepresenting the results of this research, we use the same terminology as the study authors.